sunilsaini90846/hello-Github/github-info-hub/README.md

 - **Home Page**: Introduction to Git and GitHub with highlights of key features
 - **GitHub Commands**: Categorized list of Git commands with syntax, examples, and options
 - **GitHub Features**: Detailed explanations of GitHub's features like repositories, issues, pull requests, actions, and more
-- **Pricing & Tiers**: Comparison of GitHub's pricing plans and their features
 - **Famous Blogs & Resources**: Curated list of popular GitHub-related blogs and learning resources
 - **Tutorials & Guides**: Step-by-step tutorials for beginners, advanced users, and enterprise teams